 Written by: WestEndTheatre

-Tags: Beverley Knight, Killian Donnelly, Memphis, Memphis The Musical, Shaftesbury Theatre
+Tags: Beverley Knight, Killian Donnelly, Memphis, Memphis The Musical, reviews round-up, Shaftesbury Theatre